cockroachlabs/pg-auth-proxy/README.md

   -v, --verbose count           increase logging verbosity to debug; repeat for trace
 ```

+## Monitoring

+The `--metricsAddr` flag will start an HTTP server that provides a Prometheus-compatible endpoint
+at `/vars`.
+There is also a `/health` endpoint which always return OK.

 ## Future work

 The proxy does not support authorizing connections.
 That it, it does not perform user management or